 What is the psychology of managing up?

 From a psychological standpoint, managing up can work because it focuses on the manager’s preferences and perspective.
-This conveys an understanding or empathy that can make the working relationship go smoother and be more productive.
+This conveys an understanding or empathy that can make the working relationship go more smoothly and be more productive.

 What is managing up vs. managing out?